McShelby/hugo-theme-relearn/exampleSite/content/cont/syntaxhighlight.en.md

 ## Supported languages

-Learn theme ships with its own version of highlight.js to support offline browsing.
+Relearn theme ships with its own version of highlight.js to support offline browsing.
 The included package supports 38 common languages, as described on the [highlight.js download page](https://highlightjs.org/download/).

 ## Identifying failed language detection